 There are three different main tiers: Personal, Plus, and Pro.
 Most folks start with the Personal tier and as your games acquire revenue, you’ll “level up” to the higher tiers.

-The Pro Edition is for small game developers and companies that exceed the 200k per year revenue threshold.
+The Pro Edition is for game developers and companies that exceed the 200k per year revenue threshold.
 This gives you Unity as well as a few other services.
 This tier costs 2k per seat per year.

 Creating a Unity account